 The Society may, by a majority vote of all members of The Society eligible to vote present at the Annual Meeting, as defined herein, call for a report from the Board on any matter of business before the Board, may remove any such matter of business from consideration by the Board, and/or may refer to the Board with or without instruction any matter of business for investigation, report and/or action.

-The Board may refer to the members of The Society any matter of business then before the Board for discussion, instruction and/or action.
+The Board may refer to the members of The Society any matter of business before the Board for discussion, instruction and/or action.

 ARTICLE IV -- OFFICERS